CASA II

 Overview

-CASA II offers language and research support for doctoral students (US citizens) in MENA Studies through the Qasid Arabic Institute in Amman, Jordan.
+CASA II offers language and research support for graduate students in MENA Studies (any area of specialization pertaining to the MENA region) through the Qasid Arabic Institute in Amman, Jordan.
 Refresh and boost your language skills in the areas that will be most helpful to your research while receiving support in accessing primary resources, and networking with local and national scholars.

 Eligibility